100 Mile Run Rabbit Run Race Information,

 Cut Off Times:

 The finish is at The Bear River, right where you started, with none of you hopefully worse for the wear.
 As we’ve done the in the past, we’ll have a DH (Designated Hugger) at the finish to give you a hug and point you on your way to the party.
 We will have a little party at The Bear, with plenty of free beer and pizza for all runners and volunteers.
 Family and friends and your personal mental health professionals should also certainly come to watch you finish and to join in the post-race festivities, but since this is a charity event (see below), they should bring money.
 You can get tickets Thursday or Friday at the briefing for this, or buy them at the race.
-There will be a nominal fee for the pizza and beer for them which for pizza and terrific Pateros Creek and Mahogany Grill beer is a darn good deal.
+There will be a nominal fee for the pizza and beer for them which for pizza and terrific Mahogany Grill beer is a darn good deal.
+It will be $25.
 We’ll have our awards ceremony there too, probably around 8 o’clock pm.

 Besides the finishers’ buckle all finishers will receive a beautiful technical shirt and a nice mug.
 Over all women and men Tortoise winners will also receive a nice award, and the first three female and male Tortoises to cross the finish line will also receive a nice award too, as will the first female and male master Tortoises.
 We’ll think of something for the Hares.
 A few others, whose race performance for one reason or another we deem worthy of an award, might also get whatever nice award we come up with.
 You all know that sometimes it’s better to be a Tortoise than a Hare.
 Only one award per runner, though.